Sections of This Topic Include

 - Style of voice, for example, loud, soft, frequent, irregular.

-- Distance, space and time between speaker and listener.
+- Distance, space, and time between speaker and listener.

 - Eye contact.
 In the United States, this often conveys sincerity.
 In other cultures, though, it might convey aggressiveness or hostility.

-- Openness of the body.
+- The openness of the body.

 - Arms crossed may mean defensiveness, which impedes communication.